Who We Are

 Who uses cID?

 CID has become a go-to source for electoral and civic engagement research, examining nationally relevant election reforms such as automatic voter registration, online voter registration and vote centers.
-Legislators, public agencies, advocates, researchers, community leaders, as well as local, state, national and international media use its pioneering research to track disparities and opportunities in civic participation by place and population.
-CID partners with non-partisan civic engagement groups to increase political participation among young voters and other underrepresented groups.
+Legislators, public agencies, advocates, researchers, community leaders, as well as local, state, national and international media use its pioneering research to better understand disparities and opportunities in civic participation by place and population.

 Want to learn more about CID?